superstashed/medusa-stonkers/README.md

 2. Configuration:
 Change the configuration to your liking.

-3. Create a MySQL table with:
+3. Create a MySQL table called discord with:
 * column called discord of type BIGINT
 * column called cookie of type TEXT